 Our staff is culturally diverse and can provide behavioral health services in several languages, including Spanish and English.
 For languages not spoken by our clinicians and providers, the department utilizes a translation service line to better serve our patients in their preferred language.
 For more information about our providers, please click on the provider image below for the provider's biography.

 Our goal is to provide an open, supportive and confidential environment for you to address the issues that are most important to you.

-We are part of a comprehensive and integrated service modality that can access immediate medical, dental, pediatric/adolescent, women’s health, and other specialty services within our Hartford and Windsor offices.
+We are part of a comprehensive and integrated service modality that provides patients access to immediate dental, medical (adult, pediatric, adolescent, and women's health), and other specialty services within our Hartford and Windsor offices.

 Contact our office:

 Monday - Thursday: 8:00 am -5:30 pm

 Letriece Harris, LCSW

 If seeking behavioral health services, our department is open to all Monday through Friday.
 Patients are welcome to call our office number to obtain a same day initial appointment with a licensed clinician.
 In order to ensure delivery of quality care, first-time appointments may take up to 90 minutes.
 Subsequent appointments are generally between 30 and 45 minutes long and can be scheduled in our office, as well as via telehealth for your convenience.

 Individual counseling provides you with the opportunity to work one-on-one with a clinician.
 Our clinicians are here to address areas such as development of skills to manage feelings of anxiety or depression, stress, coping with difficult relationships, understanding identity, improving self-esteem, recovering from trauma, and improving your social functioning, to name just a few.
 Our clinicians are here to learn about you as an individual to help address your needs.

 Our psychiatrist and APRNs provide psychiatric evaluation and treatment for both adults and children.